espressif/esp-at/docs/en/AT_Command_Set/index.rst

 -  Not all AT commands support all of the four types mentioned above.
 -  Currently, only strings and integer numbers are supported as input parameters in AT commands.
 -  Angle brackets < > designate parameters that can not be omitted.
--  Square brackets [ ] designate parameters that can be omitted.
+-  Square brackets [ ] designate optional parameters that can be omitted.
 The default value of the parameter will be used instead when you omit it.
 Below are examples of entering the command :ref:`AT+CWJAP <cmd-JAP>` with some parameters omitted.
    ::

       AT+CWJAP="ssid","password"